BlueScript-NPO/frontend/README.md

 npm run dev
 ```

 This project uses Nuxt UI pro and license is needed to build the project.
 You can get a license from [Nuxt UI Pro](https://ui.nuxt.com/pro/pricing).
+(Backend code can be found at [Backend](https://github.com/BlueScript-NPO/backend) repository.)

 ## Json API Structure Example